tomchaplin/tomchaplin.github.io/_portfolio_entries/2018-09-20-The-Ugly-Croissant.md

 ### Database Approach

-After considering the various options, we decided on using PHP for the server-side logic and
+After considering the various options, we decided on using PHP for the server-side logic and MySQL for storing the content.
+This website is not designed to produce a large revenue so would likely be hosted on a shared hosting platform.
+The maj

 ### Admin Section

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM2OTU5NjMyNSwtMjA1MzY4OTY0NSwxMD
+eyJoaXN0b3J5IjpbLTE1NzMzMDYzODIsLTIwNTM2ODk2NDUsMT
-c3MjY5Nzk5LDE1NzQyOTI4MzZdfQ==
+A3NzI2OTc5OSwxNTc0MjkyODM2XX0=
 -->